Lead Generation — 10 Strategies That Drive Inquiries in 2026

 1. Content Marketing with Lead Magnets

 A lead magnet is a piece of valuable content that a user receives in exchange for their contact information.
-It is the most popular and most effective lead generation strategy in B2B.
+It is the most popular and most effective lead generation strategy in B2B — and the one most companies get lazy with.

 Types of lead magnets: